What is UDFI? Tax on Debt-Financed Investments

 Let’s start with a simple round number of $150,000 as the acquisition cost of a property, including the purchase price, closing costs, and any repairs necessary to put the property in service.

 The adjusted cost basis calculation would reduce then reduce the initial cost by ½ of the straight-line depreciation in a year where the property was in service for a full 12 months.
-Residential property is depreciated over 30 years under the 2017 Tax Cut and Jobs Act, so half that amount would equal $2,500, bringing the adjusted cost basis to $147,500.
+On the building is depreciated, not the land, so lets assume a building value of $110,000 Residential property is depreciated over 27.5 years, so half the annual amount would equal $2,000, bringing the adjusted cost basis to $148,000.

 Example – Sale of a Property